 The Rising Popularity of Laser Scanning Technology in Construction

-3D Laser scanning technology has become increasingly popular for construction projects due its overwhelming accuracy and speed to provide a 360 degree photo of a building or landscape aiding architects and engineers in being able to accurately plan their approach to the work.
+3D Laser scanning technology has become increasingly popular for construction projects due to its overwhelming accuracy and speed to provide a 360 degree photo of a building or landscape, aiding architects and engineers in being able to accurately plan their approach to the work.

 Because the point cloud data produces millions of 3D coordinates, they can use the survey to pinpoint areas to the nearest 0.1mm and as many of us know, good construction relies on accuracy.

 Laser scanning technology can be used on repairs or extensions to existing buildings or when constructing on existing green or brown belt land.
-It is able to provide an accurate and detailed survey to identify the existing conditions of the land and illustrate any building issues you may face during construction and likely obstacles you could face.
+South West Surveys can provide an accurate and detailed survey to identify the existing conditions of the land and illustrate any building issues or likely obstacles you could face.

-By having an accurate survey, you can identify these issues early before building begins, allowing you to work out how to work round any issues before construction begins and saving costly repairs or last minute fixes later into the process.
+By having an accurate survey, you can identify these issues early before construction begins, saving costly repair bills and last minute fixes later into the process.

 Whether you need a highly accurate survey or need a survey with a quick turnaround, our 3D laser scanning technology is the ideal solution to being able to build a detailed plan of your project with millions of data points and accuracy to the nearest 0.1mm.

-If you want to discuss using the application of 3D laser scanning technology for you project, call South West Surveys now to find out how we can assist on your project and produce a survey for you quickly and efficiently.
+If you’d like to discuss using 3D laser scanning technology for your project, call South West Surveys now to find out how we can produce a survey for you quickly and efficiently.